← Real | Anime →

 My Story

 I'm years old, but I've been coding for more than half my life!
 Though I first started coding in 2013, it wasn't really anything big, just "Hello World" programs and basic math.
-However, during my middle and high school years, I was given a chromebook from my school district, and this is when things really started up.
+I was coding on a school-issued chromebook, so just basic JavaScript and several Scratch projects.